The Bankrate promise

 “Go for the permanent payment affordability of the fixed-rate loan,” McBride says.
 A fixed rate can also help consumers budget more easily.

-It makes sense to get a fixed-rate loan if you plan to stay in your home for a long periods of time, McClary says.
+It makes sense to get a fixed-rate loan if you plan to stay in your home for a long period of time, McClary says.
 “If it’s possible that rates could drop in the near future or the property could sell before the loan is repaid, a variable-rate loan could be the way to go.”

 With a variable or adjustable-rate mortgage (ARM), the interest rate changes at predetermined intervals based on the market and a margin determined by the lender.
 So, while your interest rate can decrease at those times, it can also increase substantially — making a fixed-rate loan generally less risky.

-6. Watch that loan amount
+6. Consider the loan amount

 The more you borrow for a mortgage, the higher your monthly payment will be.
 A homeowner who gets a mortgage on a $250,000 home with a 4 percent interest rate for 30 years and a 10 percent down payment pays $1,195 a month, while a 20 percent down payment brings that down to $955, Boies says.